arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 p166
 The shadow is the wanderer himself, species activity itself, culture and its movement.
 The meaning of the wanderer and of his shadow is that only the shadow wanders.

+p170
+__The higher man__ remains within the abstract element of activity, he never raises himself, even in thought, to the element of affirmation.
+The higher man claims to reverse values, to convert reaction into action.
+Zarathustra speaks of something else: transmuting values, converting negation into affirmation.
+But reaction will never become action without this deeper conversion: negation must first become a power of affirming.

+Instead of training forces and making them active they organise associations of reactive forces (ZIV "The Greeting": Zarathustra says to the higher men: "__And there is hidden mob in you too__").

+The element of affirmation is the superhuman element.
+The element of affirmation is what man lacks - even and above all the higher man.

+There are things that the higher man does not know how to do: to laugh, to play and to dance.
+To laugh is to affirm life, even the suffering in life.
+To play is to affirm chance and the necessity of chance.
+To dance is to affirm becoming and the being of becoming.

 p15 Abbreviations of Nietzsche's Works p214 Notes